Matir03/Symbolic/README.md

 # Symbolic

-Symbolic manipulation and auto-differentiation engine
+Package with symbolic manipulation and differentiation engines. main.py is a demo program.